usnistgov/xslt-blender/README.md

 A library of XML/XSLT functionality for execution in a browser, illustrated through demonstrations.

-See the portal page for the demonstrations.
+See the [XSLT Blender Portal](https://pages.nist.gov/xslt-blender) page for the demonstrations.
 There is a single portal (maintained in XML) but each demonstration is largely self-contained.
 Come back here for code.

 ## Aims